GuilhermeNono/Nemeya/README.md

-# 🌐 Nemeia: Identity Provider
+# 🌐 Sphinx: Identity Provider

 Project Nemeia is an ASP.NET Core application designed to serve as an identity provider.
 Built with **.NET 8**, **Docker**, and **SQL Server**, it provides a robust and scalable solution for managing authentication and identity in modern applications. 🚀